New Cardiff Bay Arena: Construction progress

 In November 2023, it was reported that enabling works were now expected to begin in January 2024, in preparation for construction work to start in June that year.
 An update in August 2024 reported that the work was to start sometime in 2025 with the arena expected to open in the second half of 2027.
 In October, it was reported that McLaren Construction Group were now favourite to win the contract to build the arena as the remaining rival bidder Vinci SA was no longer thought to be in the running.
 In June 2025, removal of County Hall's surface car park and preparation work on the site was nearing completion.

 The project was given the final go ahead in August 2025, with McLaren announced as the main contractor.
+The following month it was reported that construction costs had risen to £300 million.
+Construction of a new Travelodge hotel began at the same time, with completion planned to align with the opening of the new arena.
+By January 2026, the core structure of the arena was being installed on site.
+The arena will feature a curtain wall system and manual doors.

 Further plans

 Further plans, that could form part of a £500m regeneration scheme, include waterfront apartments, bars and restaurants, a cinema complex and a hotel.
 To be built alongside the arena is a proposed new stand-alone 550-seater digital and "immersive" arts theatre as part of a creative production centre known as Capella that would include an exhibition space on the ground floor and facilities for production, rehearsal and training.
 The new theatre, that forms the third phase of development of the WMC, will be opposite the existing main building of the WMC (phase 1 and 2 opened in 2004 and 2009 respectively) and located in the car park of the Atlantic Wharf and part of the parking area of Cardiff Council's County Hall.
 The building will incorporate the council's new modern headquarters.
+The proposed design was revised in August 2026 and is described as a “dual-use civic ensemble”.

 A new 900-space multi-storey car park (MSCP) will also be built on the existing surface car parking and stacked into a much smaller area enabling the site to be regenerated.
 The new car park is part of a commitment from the council in support of the new indoor arena and is required to meet the terms of the leases of tenants of the Red Dragon Centre; the council confirmed it was seeking permission to enter a build contract with Goldbeck Construction for the theatre and multi-storey car park, the latter of which could be built by the end of next year.
 Cardiff Council originally intended for the MSCP to have a larger capacity with 1,300 spaces, but in January 2024 instead opted to purchase the existing Q-Park in Pierhead Street.